 We are a diversified Australian energy infrastructure business connecting communities with energy.
-Our strategy is to operate the best energy networks and grow through connecting people with renewable energy, accelerating a sustainable future.
+Our strategy is to own and operate the best energy networks, growing through connecting people with new energy.

-If you’re interested in working at AusNet Services, understanding when they have opened up applications for their graduate programs, graduate jobs and internships is helpful knowledge to have so you know when you might need to apply.
-Use the below information to see when AusNet Services hires graduates, but more importantly what graduate degree’s and other student attributes they target for their jobs.
+If you’re interested in working at AusNet, understanding when they have opened up applications for their graduate programs, graduate jobs and internships is helpful knowledge to have so you know when you might need to apply.
+Use the below information to see when AusNet hires graduates, but more importantly what graduate degree’s and other student attributes they target for their jobs.

 Our purpose is to connect communities with energy and accelerate a sustainable future.
 We do this by operating a diversified Australian energy infrastructure business with over $11 billion of electricity and gas network and connection assets, delivering energy to more than 1.5 million customers across Victoria.

 The energy sector is undergoing rapid transformation, with increasing levels of renewable energy and our customers installing new technologies such as solar power, battery storage and electric cars.
 Our energy networks are at the center of this transformation.